 What You'll Learn

-This 3-hour class is a comprehensive presentation that will cover all the essentials necessary to capture incredible landscape photographs.
-Whether you're new to landscapes or quite experienced, when you leave this workshop, you will have enough photographic factoids and philosophy to make your next venture outside a successful photographic endeavour.
+This 3-hour class is a comprehensive presentation that covers all the essential skills and tools necessary to capture incredible landscape photographs.
+Whether you're new to landscapes or quite experienced, when you leave this workshop you will have enough photographic factoids and philosophy to make your next venture outside a successful photographic endeavour.